eclipse-rcptt/rcptt-website/content/userguide/contexts/workbench.md

     <h3 class="panel-title">Important</h3>
   </div>
   <div class="panel-body">
     While it is not currently tracked by RCPTT, the Workbench context actually can depend on certain Workspace contexts.
 For example, you specify to open an editor for */my_project/my_file*.
 In case there is no such file in the AUT workspace, applying this Workbench context will fail your test.
-When you are using <a href = "{{site.url}}/documentation/userguide/contexts/workspace">workspace contexts</a> and workbench contexts simultaneously (which is actually the recommended way), make sure that the workspace context goes before the workbench context.
+When you are using [workspace contexts](../workspace) and workbench contexts simultaneously (which is actually the recommended way), make sure that the workspace context goes before the workbench context.
 Alternatively, unnecessary editors can be manually removed from the list of editors.
   </div>
 </div>